You may make an appointment for some exams through RegisterBlast.

 - SmartPath Core/VSU Online Class Testing

 Accuplacer is a placement test package for undergraduate admission.
 Incoming students who are required to take the exams will be notified by the Valdosta State University Office of Undergraduate Admissions after submitting an application for admission.
-The three computer-based components of Accuplacer are Elementary Algebra, Reading Comprehension, and WritePlacer (Written Essay).
+The three computer-based components of Accuplacer are Quantitative Reasoning, Algebra, and Statistics (QARS); Reading Comprehension; and WritePlacer (Written Essay).
 The Accuplacer exams are given during regular office hours.

 Since the Accuplacer is a required exam for some VSU students there is no test fee for the INITIAL testing session.
 However, if a student must retake any sections of the exam then a $10 fee will be assessed for each attempt after the initial test.
 The Accuplacer is offered daily by appointment.